DimaMukhin/intern.apply-android/README.md

 ## running system tests

-#Set the path of web server (intern.apply) to your local server repo in intern.apply.android/ServerScript.bat
+1. Set the path of web server (intern.apply) to your local server repo in intern.apply.android/ServerScript.bat
-right click on "SystemTests" and click on "run 'SystemTests'"
+2. Right click on "SystemTests" and click on "run 'SystemTests'"